 They both nodded and we spent a couple more hours talking about their plans and catching up.
 Sol was hesitant at first because of my breakup but I insisted.
 She shouldn’t hide her happiness just because of me even though it was very considerate of her.

-At midnight, I decide to call it a night; I worked for fifteen days straight without a day off and I know I won’t be able to keep my eyes open for much longer.
+When it reaches midnight, I decide to call it a night.
+I worked for fifteen days straight without a day off and I know I won’t be able to keep my eyes open for much longer.
 When I go inside the bar to pay for the drinks, I see a familiar redhead in a small group of friends.
-He slightly turns his head to the side and I recognize him instantly; my heart warms up at the sight of him because I haven’t seen him in a long while!
+He slightly turns his head to the side and I recognize him instantly, my heart warms up at the sight of him because I haven’t seen him in a long while!

 “You fucker, what are you doing here?”
 I call at the guy and he swivels to face me, with a wide smile on his face.

 (A/N) - Hi there, if you just started reading this story.
 Thank you so much for giving it a chance.
 This work is my first book in a language that is not my own so it is bound to have mistakes.
 Feel free to point them out so I can improve.
 This is also for free here on Inkitt and Wattpad so if you enjoyed the story and feel like I deserve it, it would mean the world if you could support my work.
 Just go to my profile and support me by offering me a “ko-fi”.
 Thank you! <3

 Mãe - Mother

 Avó - Grandmother

 Bacalhau com Natas - Creamy codfish